 What is a Data Lakehouse?

-A data lakehouse is an open data management architecture that combines the flexibility and scalability benefits of a data lake with the data structures and data management features of a data warehouse.
+A data lakehouse is a hybrid data management architecture that combines the flexibility and scalability benefits of a data lake with the data structures and data management features of a data warehouse.

 How have data warehouses changed over the past few decades?